holab-hku/starmapVis/README.md

 #write the file into your result path
 write.csv(pbmc_starmap,"filtered_gene_bc_matrices/output/pbmc_starmap.csv",row.names=F)
 ```
+An example can be found in /Convert from Scanpy or Seurat/Convert from Seurat.ipynb .
 ## Visualisation of spatial transcriptomics data
 StarmapVR also accecpts spatial transcriptomics data processed by Scanpy.
 ```sh